Tomjg1/gitWorkshop/README.md

 - Thus, when we want to make changes, follow the following workflow
 ```
 git checkout -b bugFix
-- make changes within bug fix
-echo "within bugfix" >> a.txt
+echo "within bugfix" >> a.txt (make changes within bugFix)
 git commit -am "fix bug"
-- Maybe fix a second bug:
-echo "second commit within bugifx" >> a.txt
+echo "second commit within bugifx" >> a.txt (Maybe fix a second bug)
 git commit -am "fix second bug"
 git checkout main
 git merge bugFix
 git branch -d bugFix
 ```
 Let's break down what's happening:
-1. Create new branch bugFix and place our HEAD to point at it
+1. Create and checkout a new branch called bugFix
 2. We make our changes within the branch
 3. Add and commit our first fix
 4. Fix the second bug in the code
-5. commit the second bug fix
+5. Commit the second bug fix
-6. Now that our fixBug brach is working perfectly, we checkout main to merge the changes
+6. Now that our fixBug branch is working perfectly, we checkout main to merge the changes
 7. Merge the changes from bugFix into our main branch
 8. Now that we have fixed our bug, we can delete or bugFix branch.
 All this does is remove the pointer to this commit, the commit history still exists.
 We just want to clean up our git and keep things organized